LangChain is a machine learning framework for developing applications powered by large language models (LLMs).

 FROM mysql_demo_db.home_rentals

-WHERE neightborhood = 'south_side'
+WHERE neighborhood = 'south_side'

 AND initial_price = 2543;